sorgerlab/indra/README.md

 ## INDRA REST API
-A REST API for INDRA is available at http://api.indra.bio:8000 with documentation at http://www.indra.bio/rest_api/docs.
+A REST API for INDRA is available at http://api.indra.bio:8000.
 Note that the REST API is ideal for prototyping and for building light-weight web apps, but should not be used for large reading and assembly workflows.

 ## INDRA Docker